 - vi.
 Except in the event of fraud or abuse, the MCOP is prohibited from recovering back or adjusting any payments beyond two years from the date of payment of the claim due to the MCOP member's retroactive termination of coverage from the MCOP, unless the MCOP is required to do so by CMS, ODM, or applicable state or federal law and regulation. - vii.
 Claims Payment Systemic Errors (CPSEs).
 For the purpose of this appendix, a CPSE is defined as the MCOP's claims adjudication, either electronic or manual, incorrectly underpaying, overpaying, or denying claims that impact five or more providers.
 ODM reserves the right to request and receive additional information for ODM to classify an issue as a CPSE. - 1.
 The MCOP shall have policies and procedures implemented to identify, communicate, and correct CPSEs. - 2.
-The MCOP shall inform ODM monthly of the status of CPSEs as follows: - a.
-The definition and scope of any identified or newly identified CPSE, including the number and type of providers impacted; - b.
-The date of provider notification of the CPSE; - c.
-The projected timeline for fixing the CPSE, including any UAT testing; - d.
+The MCOP shall submit the CPSEs to ODM based on the ODM calendar of submissions schedule. - 3.
+The MCOP shall follow all CPSE template instructions and guidelines. - 4.
+The MCOP shall inform ODM monthly of the status of CPSEs as follows: - The detailed description and scope of any identified CPSEs including potential CPSEs; - b.
+The date the CPSE was first identified; - c.
+The type of providers impacted; - d.
+The number of providers impacted; - e.
+The date(s) and method(s) of provider notification of the CPSE;

+- f.
+The projected timeline for fixing the CPSE, including any UAT testing; - g.
 The date(s) for corrected payment/adjustment to providers. - 3.
 Policies and Procedures.
-The MCOP shall submit their policies and procedures to ODM for prior approval and include, at a minimum: - The use of input from internal and/or external sources to identify a CPSE, including but not limited to, claims processing activities, configuration checks, user acceptance testing (UAT) activities, provider complaints/inquiries, audits, and quality initiative activities; - b.
-The identification of issues impacting smaller provider types (i.e., independent providers, etc.); - c.
+The MCOP shall submit their policies and procedures to ODM for prior approval and include, at a minimum: - a.
+The use of input from internal and/or external sources to identify a CPSE, including but not limited to, claims processing activities, configuration checks, user acceptance testing (UAT) activities, provider complaints/inquiries, audits, and quality initiative activities; - b.
+The identification of issues impacting smaller provider types (e.g., independent providers, etc.); - c.
 A description of the process, including timelines, to escalate from initial intake to definition of the error, for example, how the MCOP tracks if internal or external sources have identified that an issue has occurred; - d.
 A description of the process to inform ODM at least monthly of the status of CPSEs as specified above; - e.
-A communication strategy to timely notify applicable providers of a CPSE identification, how claims will be re-adjudicated, the expected date(s) for corrected payment/adjustment, and for providers to contact the MCOP regarding re-adjudicated claims from the fix;
+A communication strategy to timely notify applicable providers of a CPSE identification, how claims will be re-adjudicated, the expected date(s) for corrected payment/adjustment, and for providers to contact the MCOP regarding re-adjudicated claims from the fix; - f.

-- f.
 A description of the process and timeline to determine the root cause of the issue including UAT, time frame to re-adjudicate claims, and address any provider disputes regarding corrected payments/adjustments. - viii.
 The MCOP shall correct errors in provider payments that do not meet the definition of claims payment systematic errors per this appendix within 60 calendar days from the date of identification of the error. - ix.
-The MCOP shall load rate changes into applicable systems within 30 calendar days of being notified by ODM of the change. - x.
+The MCOP shall load rate changes into applicable systems by either the rate change implementation date or within 30 calendar days of being notified by ODM of the change, whichever date is later. - x.
 The MCOP is prohibited from engaging in practices that unfairly or unnecessarily delay the processing or payment of any claim for MCOP members. - xi.
-The MCOP is required to give a 30 calendar day advance notice to providers of any new edits or system changes related to claims adjudication or payments processing.
+The MCOP is required to give a 30-calendar day advance notice to providers of any new edits or system changes related to claims adjudication or payments processing.